lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 Considering what we have learned already, Item #21 is:

 * very difficult (25% overall selected the correct item)
-* on the basis of the hand-calculations, this does not discrimniate the uppers from the lowers
+* on the basis of the hand-calculations, this does not discriminate the uppers from the lowers

 ## In the *psych* Package

 Using the *score.multiple.choice()* function in the *psych* package.
 Documentation is pp. 85-86 in http://personality-project.org/r/overview.pdf

-A multiple choice exam presumes that there is one correct response.
+A multiple-choice exam presumes that there is one correct response.
 We start with a dataset that records the students' responses.
 It *appears* that the psych package requires these responses to be numerical (rather than A, B, C, D).

 ```r